alwentiu/exposure_notification/README.md

 ## 8. Acknowledgement

-Thanks to Vanessa Teague and Jim Mussared for various insightful discussions regarding this research.
+Thanks to Vanessa Teague and Jim Mussared for various insightful discussions regarding this research, and to Martin Vuagnoux and Serge Vaudenay for providing the history of the discovery of this issue and their subsequent responsible disclosure to SwissCovid and Google.